PatrickCronin/routesum/README.md

 # Golang Library

+The `routesum` library provides a type that maintains an ongoing summary of IPs and CIDR-formatted networks as they are added:

+* `rs := routesum.NewRouteSum()`

-The `routesum` library provides two methods for users:
+The type offers two methods:

-* `routesum.Strings()` accepts a slice of strings containing (possibly a mixture of) IP addresses and CIDR-formatted networks.
-* `routesum.NetworksAndIPs()` accepts a slice of `net.IPNet` networks and a slice of `net.IP` IP addresses.
-Users of this methods should be sure to see the below-mentioned caveat on IPv4-embedded IPv6 if differentiating between IPv4-embedded IPv6 addresses from their IPv4 counterparts is important.
+* `rs.InsertFromString()` adds an IP or a CIDR-formatted network to its internal summary.
+* `rs.SummaryStrings()` returns the summarized routes as a slice of strings.

 Library documentation is viewable in the code, or at [pkg.go.dev](https://pkg.go.dev/github.com/PatrickCronin/routesum/pkg/routesum).